groovyxw/ML_Iris_Classification/README.md

 4. File -> Upload NoteBook
 ![GitHub Logo](images/colab_upload_notebook.PNG)

-5. Click "run" button like this below:
+5. click the triangle button to run the code one by one:
 ![GitHub Logo](images/colab_run-notebook.PNG)

 ## Results Screenshots: